ponylang/ponylang-website/content/contribute/triage.md

 Can you reproduce?
 It's an important first step.
 A user is going to be reporting a problem on a specific platform.
 Can you reproduce using that platform?
 Can you reproduce on another?

-If a Debian Linux user reports a bug, it's very helpful to know if it impacts other platforms such as OSX.
+If a Debian Linux user reports a bug, it's very helpful to know if it impacts other platforms such as Windows.
 We want to find out how broad the bug is based on any of the following relevant factors:

 * OS, distribution, and version
 * LLVM version
 * Pony version
 * Compiler version
 * Linker version
 * CPU